Healthy Homes Assessment Anderson Park

 Home Assessments Anderson Park for Rental Properties

-There are numerous things you should look for during the house review to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
+There are many things you should look for during an house review to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
 Some examples include:

-The repercussions of not having a Healthy home that is in compliance with lawful Residential Tenancies Act and consequently being on the wrong side of the ruling on tenancy services ruling can be significant for property owners and landlords.
-For specialist advice get in touch today to schedule your rental property house evaluation.
+The consequences of not having the Healthy Home with regard to The Residential Tenancies Act and consequently being on the wrong side of an tenant services ruling could be significant for property managers and landlords.
+For professional advice, call today to schedule your rental property house assessment.

 home assessments for rental properties